 - Divide into your prepared pans, filling about halfway each.
 Place into oven and bake for 25-30 minutes, or until cakes comes out clean when a toothpick is stuck in the centre.

 I only used one batch of my Swiss meringue buttercream.
 Now, you want to create an ombre effect so DO NOT pour in all the strawberry puree (1 lb fresh strawberries blended until smooth.)
 Take out about half the icing, maybe even a bit more.
 You should have two bowls of white icing now.
 Add the bowl with the bit of extra icing back into your stand mixer bowl.
-Add in 1/4 – 1/2 cup strawberry puree and mix until blended.
+Add in ¼ - ½ cup strawberry puree and mix until blended.
 Taste and add more if desired (but be careful, too much may make your icing loose.)
-If you want more of a pink colour, add some food colouring, but I did not add more.
-Add the pink around the bottom layer and a half of cake and smooth the best you can (don’t worry, we will touch it up later.)
-Now, to make the next pink shade, add some of the white to the dark pink colour, mixing with a spatula to blend.
+If you want more of a pink color, add some food coloring, but I did not add more.
+Add the pink around the bottom layer and a half of cake and smooth the best you can (don't worry, we will touch it up later.)
+Now, to make the next pink shade, add some of the white to the dark pink color, mixing with a spatula to blend.
 Once you reach a desired lighter pink shade, apply that as your next layer.
 Finally, finish off the last layer and top of cake with the white icing.

 Now comes the fun part!
 Use a giant flat spatula (I use a large Wilton one) and go around the cake, smoothing all the layers at once.
-The whole point of ombre is to show a gradual transition, so don’t worry if one layer colour rises up more on one side.
+The whole point of ombre is to show a gradual transition, so don't worry if one layer color rises up more on one side.
 The pink ombre cake allows for imperfections because it is suppose to look natural.
 Plus, adding all the butterflies will hide any real noticeable imperfections!